-There’s an interesting twist to data regarding increasing diversity in teaching.
-In 2016, the percentage of nonwhite teachers had grown to nearly 20%.
-In 1987, the share of nonwhite teachers was 12%.
+In 1987, the share of teachers of color was 12%.
 This is an encouraging trend, but when compared to student populations, teacher diversity is lagging behind.
-In the 2015 to 2016 academic year, for instance, 52% of all public elementary and secondary school students were nonwhite.
+In the 2020–21 academic year, 54% of all public elementary and secondary school students were students of color.
+For people looking to positively impact students through education, St. Thomas University provides a path forward through its online Master of Science in Education Leadership program.

 Ethnic Makeup of New Teachers

 As the student population outpaces the teacher workforce in diversity, a look at younger teachers entering the workforce is not encouraging.
-The Brookings Institute reports that millennials are generally more diverse than earlier generations, but the share of white teachers among millennials is noticeably higher than the share of white teachers in previous generations.
+The Economic Policy Institute reports that millennials are generally more diverse than earlier generations, but the share of white teachers among millennials is noticeably higher than the share of white teachers in previous generations.
 Yet, because teachers of color enter the profession through non-traditional routes such as alternative certification programs, teacher diversity among millennials may catch up over time.

 The Gender Gap

-Since the late 1800s, women have made up the majority of all public school teachers in the United States.
-According to The Atlantic, 67% of public school teachers were women during the 1980 to 1981 school year.
-By the 2015 to 2016 school year, that number had increased to 76%.
-These numbers get even more interesting when you look at gender distribution by grade level.
 In fact, nine out of 10 elementary school educators are women, but only six in 10 high school teachers are women.
 A similar fluctuation occurs at the leadership level.
 In this case, half of all elementary and middle school principals are women.
 At the high school level, women make up only one third of high school principals.

 Teachers as Role Models